 Contacting a College Coach – Advice for the Prospective Student Athlete

 High school athletes devote many hours to their sport, and those who have been standouts on their team or in their league may want to consider playing in college.
 One of the biggest myths about college athletics is that coaches will find you if you are truly talented.
 Nothing could be further from the truth.
 College coaches are busy, and in an era of budget cuts, they cannot always travel to scout out potential recruits.
 Students need to do their research, not only regarding their ability to play on a college team, but also to determine if the college is a good fit both academically and socially.

-Research the College—Not Just the Sport Matt Noone, head coach of the Babson College baseball program, advises students that their sport must be very important to them due to the significant time commitment and work they will need to put into being a college athlete.
+Matt Noone, head coach of the Babson College baseball program, advises students that their sport must be very important to them due to the significant time commitment and work they will need to put into being a college athlete.
 At Babson, it is essential that the student not only be deeply interested in the sport, but also be academically eligible and a good match for a Babson education.

 “The best recruits are those who initially contact us and have done their research,” says Coach Noone.
 “Because baseball is a spring sport, we must be able to see prospective athletes in the spring of their junior year or the summer following junior year.
 By the high school senior year baseball season, the recruitment process is over.”

 While the very best athletes might begin contacting coaches as early as freshman and sophomore years, junior year is an ideal time for most athletes to contact college coaches.
-Coach Noone recommends that students begin a dialogue by sending the coach an email expressing interest and providing SAT/ACT scores, GPA, and a brief athletic background.
+Coach Noone recommends that students begin a dialogue by sending the coach an email expressing interest and providing GPA, SAT/ACT scores (if submitting), and a brief athletic background.
 According to Coach Noone, video of a student playing their sport can be a nice introduction and may be a potential motivator for him or a member of his coaching staff to get out to see the player perform.

 “Students don’t need to send an elaborate video.
 Footage taken with a simple video camera is sufficient,” says Noone.

-Making the Team Prospective student athletes should be aware that they can be recruited by a college, and still not end up starting or even making the team once they matriculate.
-Most coaches hold tryouts in the fall for recruits, returning players and walk-on athletes.
-The coach will go with the best performers, so a talented walk on athlete could potentially take the place of an athlete that was recruited the previous fall.
+Prospective student athletes should be aware that they can be recruited by a college, and still not end up starting or even making the team once they matriculate.
+Many coaches hold tryouts in the fall for recruits, returning players and walk-on athletes.
+The coach will go with the best performers, so a talented walk-on athlete could potentially take the place of an athlete that was recruited the previous fall.
 This is another reason that the student must like the school beyond the sport.
 If students pursue a school where they are one of the weaker players on the roster, they risk not ending up on the team.
 If playing a sport in college is a top priority for the student athlete above all other criteria, then the student must do a careful self-evaluation of how his or her talent and ability truly fits in with the players on the current roster before committing to a college.